 There are some risks in bringing a survivor alongside anywhere but at the forecastle.
-However due to the construction of PC-class ships, mid-ships J-bar davits will be used for shipboard recoveries.
-From the ship's deck it may be impossible to be certain that the survivor in the water does not have his deployed parachute still attached.
-It may be hanging vertically below him.
-The parachute could be sucked into the fire pumps, main induction, or screws
+However, due to the construction of PC-class ships, mid-ships J-bar davits will be used for shipboard recoveries.

+• From the ship's deck it may not be possible to determine if the survivor is still attached to the deployed parachute.
+The parachute may be submerged vertically below the survivor and could be sucked into the fire pumps, main induction, or ship's screws.